NPPE Exam Total Prep Course

 Course Development and Support Team

-While most prep providers are created and supported by one person, we believe it takes a small team with different skills and experiences to adequately cover the law, ethics, and professional practice topics.
+Most NPPE practice exam providers are created and supported by one person.
+We believe it takes a small team with different skills and experiences to adequately cover the law, ethics, and professional practice topics.
 This experience allows us to create more engaging lessons and relevant practice questions.

 Gavin Simone, P.Eng.
 (AB), LEED AP